Preparing Your 2021 Taxes

-By Dan White, Senior Benefits Attorney, ALPA Retirement & Insurance Department
+By Dan White, Supervising Benefits Attorney, ALPA Representation Department, Retirement & Insurance Team

-This article summarizes the rules for pilots regarding the taxation and deductibility of travel expenses for the 2020 tax year, for which individual tax returns are generally due by April 15, 2021.
+This article summarizes the rules for pilots regarding the taxation and deductibility of travel expenses for the 2021 tax year, for which individual tax returns are generally due by April 18, 2022.
 This article is intended to provide general information about the tax issues discussed.
-It isn’t legal advice or tax advice and shouldn’t be treated as a substitute for individual tax advice.
-The federal tax rules relating to all of the matters discussed in this article are complicated, and pilots need to consider their individual financial and tax situations.
+It’s neither legal advice nor tax advice, and it shouldn’t be treated as a substitute for individual tax advice.
+The federal tax rules relating to the matters discussed in this article are complicated, and all pilots need to consider their individual financial and tax situations.
 ALPA strongly encourages pilots to consult with their individual tax advisors concerning these tax issues.

 A pilot flying the line is always on business travel.
-As a reminder, under the Tax Cuts and Jobs Act, which became effective on Jan.
-1, 2018, travel expenses are no longer deductible by the pilot.
-However, they’re still deductible by the airline.
-In addition, employer advances to and reimbursements of pilot travel expenses are generally not treated as taxable income to the pilot.
-ALPA’s Retirement & Insurance Department has put together the following information regarding travel expenses to assist you in preparing your taxes.
+ALPA’s Retirement & Insurance Team has put together the following information regarding travel expenses to assist you in preparing your taxes.

 Taxation of per diem